 A. Holiday Rotation: Vacation requests for the week including Christmas Day or New Year's Day shall be granted on a rotating basis by seniority.
 For the purpose of holiday rotation, seniority will be determined by length of continuous time in the unit.
 No employee shall be granted more than one (1) of the aforementioned weeks in a single year unless there are no other interested employees and/or the department is able to grant the request based on operational needs.
-No employee shall be granted the same holiday week more than two (2) years in a row unless there are no other interested employees there are no other interested employees there are no other interested employees.
+No employee shall be granted the same holiday week more than two (2) years in a row unless there are no other interested employees and/or the department is able to grant the request based on operational needs.
+Employees may trade granted vacation weeks.
 For tracking purposes, any trades must be approved by the employer.